narclax/jm_martydev/README.md

 # jm_martydev

 All reports and Development made for MartyDev V17 Odoo DB.
+By Marty

 Hoola